 • Does not point or respond to pointing

-• Not play “pretend” games by 18 months
+• May not play “pretend” games by 18 months

 • Have trouble understanding other people’s feelings or talking about their own

-• Repeat words and phrases over and over
+• Repeating words and phrases over and over

 • Get upset by minor changes